 Computer CORE

 ×

-Internship Program Interns are critical to Computer CORE success
+Read more about CORE’s Internship Program Interns are critical to Computer CORE success

 Internship programs stretch Computer CORE’s funding to serve additional students as well as providing work experience to job-seeking interns.
 Studies show that over time paid internships are integral to increasing career advancement opportunities for underrepresented or disadvantaged populations, so that is CORE’s focus.

-Meet the people who make CORE happen:
+Meet more people who make CORE happen:

+Computer CORE